wcsf-rd/anti-ransomware/README.md

 # Antiransomware / FileMonitor

-Adrenaline RX intervenes after the ransomware has started encrypting your hard drive, which means that the ransomware has managed to bypass traditional security measures.
+AdrenalineRX is designed to detect and intervene when a ransomware, which has managed to evade traditional security measures, begins to encrypt the hard disk.
+This approach allows AdrenalineRX to offer an additional level of protection against ransomware.

 ## Download Latest Release